AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
-**Blessing of Wisdom**: α/β/γ chakram deals an extra 100% ATK of Fire DMG.
+**Blessing of Succession**: α/β/γ chakram deals an extra 100% ATK of Fire DMG.
 When knocking back 1 γ chakram unit, 2 β chakram units will be launched alongside it.
 On hit, α/β chakram unit restores 2 SP. | **Start**
-**Blessing of Truth**: Triggering Ultimate Evasion Skill fully restores Konstruktyom.
-When Konstruktyom is below 120, any evasion can trigger Ultimate Evasion Skill | 1st
-**Blessing of Inspiration**: Triggering an Ultimate Evasion by any means inflicts a Structural Impact on enemies hit and deals 3750% ATK of Ice DMG | 2nd
-**Blessing of Reason**: Every hit from hover guns reduces weapon active CD by 0.7s | No **Blessing of Creation**: In non-bike mode, Charged ATKs create 4 hover guns to attack, each dealing 160% ATK of Ice DMG on hit | No
+**Blessing of Time Crystal**: When chakram hits, gain 1 stack of Info Plus, which increases chakram's Fire DMG by 5%.
+It lasts 8s and can stack 40 times.
+Triggering it again refreshes it's duration. **1st**
+**Blessing of Constant**: On hit, α/β/γ Chakram generates 1 Splitting Chakram, which deals 150% ATK of Fire DMG and can ricochet 2 times (including ricocheting off the user).
+CD: 0.2s. | 2nd
+**Blessing of Final Dream**: When knocking back chakram with Basic ATK of weapon skill Counterattack Order, 1 Splitting Chakram will be launched alongside it, which deals 150% ATK of Fire DMG and can ricochet 3 times (including ricocheting off the user). | 3rd
+**Blessing of Bladepiece**: Deal 120% more ignite DMG, and 20% more Fire DMG to ignited enemies.
+Casting Ultimate refills KE.
+The fire ring contracts after spreading, pulling enemies while dealing 1600% ATK of Fire DMG to them. | No

 !!! note
-    This build mainly relies on 3 main Ego signets: Starting with Wisdom, this signet will carry you through your entire early game up until F11 where you need the double reward to get both Truth + Inspiration.
-The other signets are worthless.
+    Succession + Time Crystals are necessary to start with Ai-Chan.
+Without Time Crystals, she doesn't have damage to help her for the remainder of the run.
+The other 2 Ego Signets to get are Constant and Final Dream.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal order from F1-F7: Reset F2 for Griseo Red Paint start, then take Aponia's SP Regen by F3, unlock Aponia 2nd Core by F4 with Ultimate & 70 Load, go shop F5 and put Because of You, buy Aponia's Breach or Penance if you get them, otherwise take Hua's Elem Breach, Sakura's TDM Taken and TDM or Black & Dark from Griseo.
-Grab Aponia door F6, then unlock Hua 2nd Core by F7 double
+    Ideal Order from F1-F7: Double Ego start (Succession + Time Crystals) into Aponia Basic ATK F3, finish Aponia 2nd Core by F4 with Ultimate and SP Regen, grab Aponia's either Breach from F5 or F6 and go shop F5/F6, buy V-V's Pendulum and Conflict and Griseo's Red or V-V's Spider Web (ideally 2 from V-V and Griseo's Red), then grab Ego door at F7 from Because of You

 Signet | Priority
 - | :----:
-**Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
-Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
-Reaching 160 combo reduces 50% Exhortation. | 1st
+**First, No Betrayal**: Exhortation increases by 5 per second and caps at 200.
+Basic ATK's Total DMG increases by 0.3% of Exhortation.
+Triggering Ultimate Evasion Skill reduces 50% Exhortation. | 1st
 **Fourth, No Insolence**: Exhortation increases by 5 per second and caps at 200.
 Ultimate's Physical and Elemental DMG increases by 0.3% of of Exhortation.
 Using weapon skills reduces 50% Exhortation. | 2nd
 **Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
 Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
 Can be refreshed. | 3rd
 **Nexus Signet 2: You Shall Receive Disciplines' Blessing** |